-Dionysus was one of the most important gods in everyday life and was associated with several key concepts.
+Dionysus was one of the most important gods in the Ancient Greek and Roman pantheons and he was often associated with several key concepts of everyday life.
 One was rebirth after death; his dismemberment by the Titans and his return to life was symbolically echoed in viticulture, where the vines must be pruned back sharply, and then become dormant in winter for them to bear fruit.
-Another concept was that under the influence of wine, one could feel possessed by a greater power.

 Condition: Very fine, green patination covers the surface.